yasushisakai/processing-ddp-client/README.md

 The version of the library will match the Meteor.js DDP protocol version with the library revision in the last digit (0.5.7.1, 0.5.7.2, etc.)

+* 0.5.7.2 - switched to SLF4J logging library instead of using java.util.Logging

 To-Do
 -----